 “This is one of many fighting pits.
-Anyone can enter, the reward depends on the severity of fight.
-At the beginning of each fight the announcer will call out the stakes, anyone who wants in jumps in.”
+Anyone can enter; the reward depends on the severity of the fight.
+At the beginning of each fight, the announcer will call out the stakes; anyone who wants in jumps in.”

-Anodyne looked around and the cheering masses, while some were clearly there to spectate, there were others that looked battle ready.
-Armoured from head to toe they brandished their weapons to show all around they were armed.
+Anodyne looked around and the cheering masses; while some were clearly there to spectate, there were others that looked battle ready.
+Armored from head to toe, they brandished their weapons to show all around they were armed.
 Anodyne brought his short sword to hand, comparing it to those held by the fighters around him.

 Anodyne stored his sword back into his pocket dimension.

 “I couldn’t have said it better myself.”
-A deep voice rang in Anodynes ear.
-Behind him stood a grizzled old man, covered in scars.
+A deep voice rang in Anodyne’s ear.
+Behind him stood a grizzled old man covered in scars.
 He shook Anodyne’s hand before waving his other, silencing the crowds.
-His voice echoing through the entire colosseum.
+His voice echoed through the entire Colosseum.

-“Today I have been reminded about the spirit of fighting, this next fight will pay homage to the old days of fighting.
-Two individuals will enter, one will leave a champion, the other a bloody mess left breathing on the ground.
-Left alive to remember that they will always be second to the other, unless they get back in the ring of course.
-No weapons, no armour, the prize.”
+“Today, I have been reminded about the spirit of fighting; this next fight will pay homage to the old days of fighting.
+Two individuals will enter; one will leave a champion, the other a bloody mess left breathing on the ground.
+Left alive to remember that they will always be second to the other unless they get back in the ring, of course.
+No weapons, no armor, the prize.”

-The old man raised his hand, in-between his fingers he held a key.
+The old man raised his hand; in-betweenin between his fingers, he held a key.

 “A key to the library, an item that requires more materials than the 17 quintillion of you have together.”

-“Looking around I can see I have more than a few of you interested, instead of one on one it will be a free for all.
-Everyone will enter, you will fight till you can’t move.
+“Looking around, I can see I have more than a few of you interested; instead of one on, one it will be a free for all.
+Everyone will enter, and you will fight till you can’t move.
 You will beat others till they can’t move, then you will move on.
-No deaths this fight.
-Last one standing gets the key.
-Oh and if your intent is to hide, it won’t work.
-I will know and you will be ejected.
-With that let, us begin.”
+No deaths in this fight.
+The last one standing gets the key.
+Oh, and if your intent is to hide, it won’t work.
+I will know, and you will be ejected.
+With that, let us begin.”

 “I warned you, those with intent on hiding will not be allowed in.
 We are here to relish in the purity of combat, not cheap tricks.”